Last updated on September 18th, 2023

 I have been to Budapest on so many occasions.
 Mark and I went there on our one-year full-time travel, on the way from Montenegro to Ukraine, and just on a few getaways.
-Visiting it during each season surprised us how many things there are to do and see in this city.
-So, after all the visits, I decided to write my own version of Budapest itinerary for 2 days which, if you want, you can extend and turn into 4 days.
+Visiting it during each season surprised us with how many things there are to do and see in this city.
+So, after all the visits, I decided to write my own version of the Budapest itinerary for 2 days which, if you want, you can extend and turn into 4 days.

 Visiting the capital of Hungary just once is never enough, but even one short trip can bring a lot of excitement and fantastic memories.
-So here is a detailed guide not only on how to spend 2 days in Budapest but also where to eat and where to stay, where to find free parking, how to get around and more.
+So here is a detailed guide not only on how to spend 2 days in Budapest but also where to eat and where to stay, where to find free parking, how to get around, and more.

 Tips To Help You Plan Your Budapest Itinerary

 The best way to move around Budapest is by metro, tram or on foot.
 If you enjoy walking, then better walk as much as you can.
 All major attractions are conveniently located not far from each other and there are quite a few interesting things to see and do between them.
 So it makes more sense to walk than use public transportation.

 Tram number 2 is moving along the Danube River.
 If you are not very interested in touristy spots but still want to visit must-see places in Budapest, just hop on this tram and look at the city from a different perspective.
 You’ll be able to cover all the main attractions within a short period of time.